QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 These 10 consumers have different preferences; in particular, the amount they would be willing to pay for one unit of the good differs.

-Suppose that the willingness to pay amount for each of the 10 consumers is as follows:
+Suppose that the willingness to pay for each of the 10 consumers is as follows:

 | consumer       | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  | 9  | 10  |
 |----------------|----|----|----|----|----|----|----|----|----|-----|